 Legislative Offices’ Deadlines and Requirements

-Each office’s individual procedure varies, but typically you will apply with the following: Resume, Cover Letter, and 2-3 References.
+Each office’s individual procedure varies, but typically you will apply with the following: Resume, cover letter, and two-three references.
 Some offices also require an online application form, writing sample and recommendation letters from your references.
-Deadlines also vary; it is recommended to check each site to which you intend to apply and plan to submit applications at least 2 months prior to the desired internship session.
+Deadlines also vary; it is recommended to check each site to which you intend to apply and plan to submit applications at least two months prior to the desired internship session.

 |Roe, Phil||R||http://roe.house.gov/constituentservices/internships||Application: Call for Application Instructions|